Mission and History • Recurring Series • E-mail • Collaborators • Staff • Editorial Board & Advisory Committee • Support

 We post a new feature each Wednesday, with posts to our forum throughout the week.
 So please check back often.
 You can also subscribe to our RSS feed, or follow us on Facebook and Twitter.
 For anything else, you can reach us via email at info (at) urbanomnibus (dot) net.

 Unless otherwise specified, all material on this site is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works license.
+Image usage rights are retained by the photographer or designated image rights’ holder.

 Act Local spotlights innovative projects and organizations whose field of action is a particular patch of New York.
 The series collects perspectives on how locally-based initiatives affect design and building at the urban scale.